Scroll to top

 STEFAN HAYEK

 Stefan has been working on both sides of the camera for over a decade, appearing in over 50 films and series, including Dawson’s CreekZ NationEden, and A Bit of Bad Luck.
-He’s worked as producer on studio-released feature films, Heart of the Country and I Am, award-winning short films, Turning PointDecimationThe Things We Keep, and Solid Blue (also directed), a major cable network pilot, and several music videos.
-The forthcoming doc, Personhood, on which he partnered with Rosalie as consulting producer, will be premiering at 2019 DOC NYC.
-Stefan’s first narrative film as director, Yoga for Salvador, began a successful festival run at the Orcas Island Film Festival, and his follow-up, Ranch Hands, is currently in post.
-He has two additional films currently in pre-production, set for completion in 2020.
-Stefan holds a Bachelor of Arts degree from Appalachian State University, studied photography at Santa Monica College, and leads as a Creative Director at Rational, a Seattle CX firm.
+He’s worked as a producer on studio-released feature films, Heart of the Country and I Am, award-winning short films, Turning PointDecimation, and Solid Blue (also directed), a major cable network pilot, and several music videos.
+The forthcoming doc, Personhood, on which he partnered with Rosalie as consulting producer, premiered at 2019 DOC NYC.
+Stefan’s first narrative film as director, Yoga for Salvador, debuted at the Orcas Island Film Festival before an extensive festival run, and his follow-ups, Ranch Hands (comedy) and Valle Crucis (drama), are both currently making their rounds on the festival circuit.
+Stefan holds a Bachelor of Arts degree from Appalachian State University, studied photography at Santa Monica College, and works as a Creative Director global brand and marketing agency, Designit.

 We’ve produced films that have been featured on Netflix, Hulu, PBS, and Amazon Prime.